Electrify Your QMS! – Highlights from the 2021 AIAG Quality Summit and IATF® Updates

 GM – The company’s vision is Zero Crashes, Zero Emissions and Zero Congestion.
-Chris Mailloux, Director of Supplier Quality shared other visions of the future – niche vehicles, off road, electric, and flying vehicles – new ways of human transport.
+Chris Mailloux, Director of Supplier Quality shared other visions of the future – niche vehicles, off-road, electric, and flying vehicles – new ways of human transport.
 Soon Michigan will have the nation’s first electrified road to wirelessly charge EVs.
 A whole new workforce will be needed to support these new industries and infrastructure.
 And the most important resource is people!

-Currently, GM’s focus is how to help suppliers of all tiers.
+Currently, GM’s focus is on how to help suppliers of all tiers.
 Companies must adapt faster as change is the new norm.
 Chris’ message is to trust your tools and use them effectively and efficiently.
 Tools to utilize: